better-internet/radworks-docs/docs/using-radicle/identity.md

 }
 ```

-Run `rad self` again to see that your **Name** changed, but your personal URN and Peer ID stayed the same.
+Re-run `rad self` to see that your **Name** changed, but your personal URN and Peer ID stayed the same.

 ## Delete your identity

+Delete any identity on your local machine with the following:

 ```
 rad rm YOUR-PERSONAL-URN
 ```

+Your identity will remain associated with any projects you have pushed/synced to the Radicle network.